Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 Memory is an essential part of cognitive health, helping us retain information, solve problems, and engage fully in daily activities.
 Whether you're studying for exams, managing a demanding job, or simply looking to stay sharp as you age, maintaining mental clarity and memory retention is crucial for quality of life.

-Memory isn't a single function but rather a complex system involving multiple brain regions and processes.
-It includes:
+Memory isn't a single function but rather a complex system involving multiple brain regions and processes, including:

 - Short-term (working) memory: Holds information temporarily for immediate use, typically lasting seconds to minutes